erikamaker/bonecrawl/README.md

 # THE STORY SO FAR

 There's been a mistake.
 You wake up in your dungeon cell, already dead.
 A captive soul of the labyrinthian underworld, your fate is eternal torture at the hands of monstrous demons.
 Except, you don't belong here, and neither does your sister.
-Somewhere in the 9 treacherous levels, she waits for you.
+Somewhere in the 9 treacherous levels of Hell, she waits for you.
 Face your demons, find the family bones, and climb out of perdition.
 With some sacrifices and a little magick, you may escape.

 # ABOUT THE ENGINE

 The idea was to create a text-based RPG that felt action-oriented.
 It needed to work with words alone, yet stay far away from the realm of multiple-choice CYOAs to maximize on replayability.
-I wanted the player to experience a full and unique adventure, complete with NSWE navigation, a visual grid map of coordinates, a hearts bar display, inventory management, item crafting, turn-based battling, magick casting, dynamic characters, environmental puzzles, and a heck of a lot more.
+I wanted the player to experience a full and unique adventure, complete with NSWE navigation, a visual grid map of coordinates, a hearts bar display, inventory management, dynamic terrain, tools and weapons crafting, turn-based battling, layered lore, magick casting, reactive characters, environmental puzzles, and a heck of a lot more.
 I don't know that I'll ever complete this project, because I always plan on adding more content.

 If you're interested in collaborating (either in code or content), please reach out!